claudioverdun/claudioverdun.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Our paper about reweighted sampling strategies for improving uncertainty quantification in Fourier imaging got accepted at the [Cosera 2024](https://cosera2024.com/)
+Our paper about reweighted sampling strategies for improving uncertainty quantification in Fourier imaging was accepted at the [Cosera 2024](https://cosera2024.com/).